muhammad-rafi/pyats-aetest/README.md

     ciscotestautomation/pyats:latest
 ```

-You may notice that, I have bind the local host system current working directory to the pyats docker root home directory and map the 48000 port.
+You may notice that, I bind the local host system current working directory to the pyats docker root home directory and map the 48000 port.
 You can customise these options as you like.

 where;
 - -it: interactive tty